python/cpython/Doc/library/math.rst

    are some exceptions to this rule, for example ``pow(float('nan'), 0.0)`` or ``hypot(float('nan'), float('inf'))``.

-   Note that Python makes no effort to distinguish signaling nans from quiet nans, and behavior for signaling nans remains unspecified.
+   Note that Python makes no effort to distinguish signaling NaNs from quiet NaNs, and behavior for signaling NaNs remains unspecified.
-   Typical behavior is to treat all nans as though they were quiet.
+   Typical behavior is to treat all NaNs as though they were quiet.

    .. versionchanged:: 2.6
       Behavior in special cases now aims to follow C99 Annex F.  In earlier